igor53627/drzero/README.md

 }
 ```

+## License
+The code is released under a non-commercial license.
+See [LICENSE](LICENSE.md) for more details.

 ## Acknowledgements
 During the implementation we base our code mostly on [Search-R1](https://github.com/PeterGriffinJin/Search-R1) and [VeRL](https://github.com/volcengine/verl).
-Many thanks to these authors for their great work!
+Many thanks to these awesome authors for their great work!